At-home clinical kit included

 Medical assistants in New York are not required to register with the state or obtain a license before working in healthcare.

-Our tuition includes access to the online learning platform, instructor-led Zoom classes, clinical sessions, NHA certification exam prep, dedicated 1:1 coaching, and career services.
-You don't need to purchase any textbooks or extra materials to succeed at Stepful.
+Stepful's tuition includes access to the online learning platform, instructor-led Zoom classes, clinical sessions, NHA CCMA certification exam prep, dedicated 1:1 coaching, career services, and an at-home Clinical Kit, so you can practice hands-on skills from home, in New York or wherever you prefer.
+You don't need to purchase any textbooks or extra materials.

 Medical assistants in New York support physicians and healthcare providers by handling both clinical and administrative tasks.
 Common duties include recording vital signs, drawing blood, performing EKGs, collecting urine samples, checking blood sugar levels, assisting with bedside procedures, and maintaining patient health records.